WICG/import-maps/README.md

 }
 ```

-Note here how we see our first example of an address not starting with `./`, `../`, or `/`.
-If the address does not start with those prefixes, and is not parseable as an absolute URL, then it is interpreted as identifying a built-in module.

 Now, statements like

 ```js
 import { StorageArea } from "std:kv-storage";
 ```

-will first try to resolve to `std:kv-storage`, i.e. the browser's built-in implementation of KV storage.
-If that fails, e.g. because the browser does not implement KV storage, then instead it will fetch the polyfill, at `/node_modules/als-polyfill/index.mjs`.
+will first try to resolve to the `std:kv-storage` URL, i.e. to the browser's built-in implementation of KV storage.
+If that fails, e.g. because the browser does not implement KV storage, then instead it will fetch the polyfill, at `/node_modules/kvs-polyfill/index.mjs`.

 _Note: the usage of the `std:` prefix for built-in module examples is for illustrative purposes.
 This proposal is generic, and would be able to work with any built-in module prefix._